CarnoZhao/Xfyun-Ad-Classification/README.md

 - Set saved features paths inside `Ensembler.py`

-- The ensemble procedure only used the simplest weighted average, because other complex method will decrease the accuracy performance.
+- The ensemble procedure only used the simplest weighted average, because other complex methods will decrease the accuracy performance.

 - (**RUN**)